oslo-project/oauth2/docs/pages/reference/main/OAuth2RequestError/index.md

 Extends the standard `Error`.

-Represents an OAuth 2.0 request error as defined in [RFC 6749 section 5.2](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2).
-See the RFC section for the endpoint and request type for a full list of error messages.
+Represents an OAuth 2.0 request error as defined in [RFC 6749 §5.2](https://datatracker.ietf.org/doc/html/rfc6749#section-5.2).
+See the RFC §for the endpoint and request type for a full list of error messages.

 ## Constructor